zapulam/StockPredictor/README.md

 ```

 ... will get the past 5 years data for all S&P 500 stocks.
 Currently, in order to get the most recent data.

+## Dataset

+The dataset which is trained on is located in the *dataset.py* file.
+The dataset class is built upon PyTorch's Dataset class and makes use of its *__init__*, *__len__*, and *__getitem__* functions.
+In the constructor, a list of all *csv* files located in the *daily_prices* folder is created.
+Each of these files contains 5 years worth of data on an individual stock with the following features...

+- Date
+- Open
+- High
+- Low
+- Close
+- Adj Close
+- Volume

+When the *__getitem__* function is called via PyTorch's DataLoader class, the *csv* file is read into a Pandas DataFrame and the *Open*, *High*, *Low*, *Volume*, and *Close* features are kept and normalized.
+The normalized input features are returned along with the values used for normalization.

+## Model

+The LSTM model is defined in the *rnn.py* file.
+The model has only two functions, the *__init__* constructor and the **forward** method.
+The constructor simply defines the model with a PyTorch LSTM base and a final linear layer.
+The forward method is used to pass data through the model; first the LSTM layer, then the linear layer.

 ## Training